Ford MEL engine: 430

+One of the later installations of the 430 was in the fourth-generation 1961-65 Lincoln Continental.
+The subsequent bored and stroked 462 cu in MEL was installed in 1966-68 Continentals; however, during the 1968 run, Ford’s lighter new 460 cid 385-series "Lima" engine was phased-in and replaced the MEL, which was discontinued entirely.

 462

 The 430 was replaced by the 7.565 L engine in 1966.
 Bore and stroke were entirely different at 4.38 and 3.83 in and the 462 MEL engine produced 340 hp and as much as 485 lbft of torque.
 This engine was fitted with hydraulic lifters and a four-barrel Carter AFB carburetor.
-This large torquey engine was used only in Lincoln Continentals, from 1966 until mid-year in 1968 when it was replaced by the 385-series 460.
-Production ended after 1968.
-The production facilities in Lima were converted to produce the new Ford 385 engine family.
+This large, torquey engine was used only in Lincoln Continentals, from 1966 until mid-year in 1968 when it was replaced by the new lighter weight Ford 385-series 460 V8.
+Production ended after 1968, and production facilities in Lima were converted to produce the new engine family.